Equivariant formality of the isotropy action on $\mathbb{Z}_2\oplus \mathbb{Z}_2$-symmetric spaces: Equivariant formality of ( )-symmetric spaces

-However, we may recur to Subsections \ref{subsec02}, \ref{subsec03}, \ref{subsec04}, \ref{subsec05}, \ref{subsec06} where we carefully already did this analysis.
-Let us quickly recall the crucial observations from there: \begin{itemize} \item The spaces $\Sp(2n)/\Sp(n)$, $\SO(2n)/\SO(n)$, $\SO(4n)/\Sp(n)$, [4]$\Sp(2m)/\SO(m)$ all came from block inclusions.
-In particular, we observed that in nearly all cases these spaces had a free cohomology algebra (generated in odd degrees).
-Hence, due to Corollary \ref{cor02} the isotropy action is equivariantly formal.
+\begin{itemize} \item The spaces $\Sp(2n)/\Sp(n)$, $\SU(2n)/\SU(n)$, $\SO(2n)/\SO(n)$, [4]$\SO(4n)/\Sp(n)$, $\Sp(n)/\SO(n)$ all came from block inclusions (see Section~\ref{subsec02}).
+In particular, we observed that in nearly all cases these spaces had a free commutative cohomology algebra (generated in odd degrees).
+Hence, due to Corollary~\ref{cor02} the isotropy action is equivariantly formal.